Angga-XII/HydroPhone/Android Apps/README.md

-for example i'll be using a [json formatted data](https://samples.openweathermap.org/data/2.5/weather?id=2172797&appid=439d4b804bc8187953eb36d2a8c26a02) from OpenWeather Map Website. here the Update data function should be formatted like this
+for example i'll be using a [json formatted data](https://samples.openweathermap.org/data/2.5/weather?id=2172797&appid=439d4b804bc8187953eb36d2a8c26a02) from OpenWeather Map Website.

 <img src="tutorial%20images/getting_example.PNG">

+in this case the data should be formatted like this, notice the [0] is because the "description" is contained within an array of array [{..,"description",..}]